FAQs

 An RPT from the UK describes play therapy and sessions.

 We can’t find solutions to current problems by using the same methods or thinking that created the problem in the first place.
-People who seek counselling aren’t any different than anyone else - we all experience problems - but they realize that by working together, we can find new ways of solving old problems.
-The translation of the word psychotherapy from Latin defines counselling in its true context: the process of "soul healing".
+People who seek counselling aren’t any different than anyone else - we all experience challenges - but they realize that by working together, we can find new ways of solving old problems.
 Therapy aims to support and empower individuals to effectively achieve personal growth through the process of not only being seen, but being accepted as we are.

 How many sessions will my child need?

 There is no one-size fits all approach to counselling.
-Treatment times depend on the concerns and goals you bring to sessions, as well as the length of time that you’ve been coping with these challenges.
+Treatment times depend on the concerns and goals a client brings to sessions, as well as the length of time that they’ve been coping with these challenges.

 Is counselling covered by my extended medical?

 It is possible that counselling is covered by your benefit plan; it is best to ask your employer about which services, amounts and designations are covered.
-Typically, services provided by CPCA counsellors are covered by: Sunlife Financial, Manulife, Morneau Shepell, GreenShield, Aspiria, Great West Life & more.
+Typically, services provided by CPCA & BCACC counsellors are covered by most insurers that allow work with a clinical counsellor: Pacific Blue Cross, Sunlife Financial, Manulife, Morneau Shepell, GreenShield, Aspiria, Great West Life & more.

 Bright Minds Counselling will provide you with a receipt (by email) after any sessions for which you have paid; you may then provide receipts to your benefit provider for reimbursement.